SixArm/rust-101/topics/types/pin-type-for-memory-location.md

 Once `pinned_data` is created, attempting to move data will result in a compile-time error.
 Similarly, attempting to move `pinned_data` will also result in a compile-time error, because it is a wrapper around a pinned reference.

 Despite being pinned, we can still access the value of data through `pinned_data`, as shown by the `assert_eq!` statement.
 This ensures that the reference remains valid, even if the data structure itself is moved.

-Overall, Rust Pin `type` is an important tool for ensuring memory safety when dealing with complex data structures and references.
-It allows you to express the requirement that certain objects should not be moved in memory, which can help prevent bugs and ensure the correctness of your program.